 High Tea | Greendays

 A leafy oasis amid Bundall’s busy retail district, if there’s one thing Greendays reminds us of, it’s island vacations somewhere exotic.
-Their high tea is served on a cute three-tiered stand, stacked with petite scones with jams and clotted cream, tea sandwiches, miniature cakes and tantalising tarts.
-Call up your besties, put on your vintage threads (maybe those pieces that are a bit looser ‘round the waist!), and make a morning of it!
+Their high tea is served on a cute three-tiered stand, stacked with delights like Wagyu beef and thyme sausage rolls, goat’s curd and olive tapenade tartlets and mushroom medley filled choux balls.
+For the sweet tooths, you'll love the coconut and lime panna cotta plus the mini pavolas, flourless chocolate cake and eclairs.
+They can even do a vegan version, just ask.
+You can also add French or pink Champagne for a small fee.
+Call up your besties, put on your vintage threads and make a morning of it!

 Where: 6 Ashmore Road, Bundall